 Make sure the joining pin aligns with and is inserted into the hole in the previously installed spline.
+(Smaller widths do NOT have a joining pin.
+See NOTE A page 1)

 Ensure the splines of each length are pushed-up against each other.

 NOTE - Some of the silicone tooled to the face should squeeze out between the bellows faces.

-31. Drive Spline Join Together
+30: Drive Spline Join Together

 If the joining spline pin did not seat all the way just by pushing, using a 3-pound hammer, tap the metal end of the spline away from the join to ensure that the spline pin is driven all the way into the previously installed length.
 (Smaller widths do NOT have a joining pin.
 See NOTE A page 1)

-NOTE - liquid silicone should squeeze up out of the join.
+Note - liquid silicone should squeeze up out of the join.